jvitor83/angular-pwa-seed/README.md

 ## Goal

-Be the easiest, simplest, fastest and performative way to create a **Web/Hybrid Application** using Angular 2. [(PWA in future)](https://developers.google.com/web/#progressive-web-apps)
+Be the easiest, simplest, fastest and performative way to create a **Web(PWA)/Hybrid Application** using Angular 2.

 > ### Secondary goal